metal-crow/Darks-Souls-2-PvP-Watchdog/README.md

 Requires the Winpcap driver for windows to be installed. http://www.winpcap.org/default.htm Written using the jNetPcap java wrapper library.

-Currently very much a beta.
+Currently very much an alpha.
 Also, i have no clue how to use jNetPcap, so this will probably look awful if you do.